Amelia Earhart: Education

-The Earhart family's finances seemingly improved with the acquisition of a new house and the hiring of two servants, but it soon became apparent Edwin was an alcoholic.
-In 1914, he was forced to retire; he attempted to rehabilitate himself through treatment but the Rock Island Railroad never reinstated him.
-At about this time, Earhart's grandmother Amelia Otis died, leaving a substantial estate that placed her daughter's share in a trust, fearing Edwin's drinking would exhaust the funds.
-The Otis house was auctioned along with its contents; Amelia later described these events as the end of her childhood.
+The Earhart family's finances seemingly improved with the acquisition of a new house and the hiring of two servants, but it soon became apparent that Edwin was an alcoholic.
+In 1914 he was forced to retire.
+He attempted to rehabilitate himself through treatment but the Rock Island Railroad never reinstated him.
+At about this time Earhart's grandmother Amelia Otis died.
+She left a substantial estate that placed her daughter's share in a trust, fearing that Edwin's drinking would exhaust the funds.
+The Otis house was auctioned along with its contents and Amelia later described these events as the end of her childhood.

 In 1915, after a long search, Edwin Earhart found work as a clerk at the Great Northern Railway in St. Paul, Minnesota, where Amelia entered Central High School as a junior.
 Edwin applied for a transfer to Springfield, Missouri, in 1915, but the current claims officer reconsidered his retirement and demanded his job back, leaving Edwin Earhart unemployed.
 Amy Earhart took her children to Chicago, where they lived with friends.
-Amelia canvassed nearby high schools in Chicago to find the best science program; she rejected the high school nearest her home, complaining the chemistry lab was "just like a kitchen sink".
-She eventually enrolled in Hyde Park High School but spent a miserable semester for which a yearbook caption noted: "A.E.—the girl in brown who walks alone".
+Amelia canvassed nearby high schools in Chicago to find the best science program.
+She rejected the high school nearest her home, complaining that the chemistry lab was "just like a kitchen sink".
+She eventually enrolled in Hyde Park High School but spent a miserable semester, for which a yearbook caption noted: "A.E.—the girl in brown who walks alone".

 Amelia Earhart graduated from Hyde Park High School in 1916.
-Throughout her childhood, she had continued to aspire to a future career; she kept a scrapbook of newspaper clippings about successful women in male-dominated careers, including film direction and production, law, advertising, management, and mechanical engineering.
+Throughout her childhood, she had continued to aspire to a future career.
+She kept a scrapbook of newspaper clippings about successful women in male-dominated careers, including film direction and production, law, advertising, management, and mechanical engineering.
 She began junior college at Ogontz School in Rydal, Pennsylvania, but did not complete her program.